da3a16/wlanprofilemanager/README.md

+# secondary DNS enhance by da3a16, forked from https://github.com/xzer/wlanprofilemanager
 # How to use

 - install nodejs
 - clone this repository
-- copy the profiles.sample.js to profiles.js
-- add your own profile to the profiles.js with the key of ssid
+- add your own profile to profiles.js
-- register a taks in task scheduler(control panel->administration tools->task scheduler)
+- register a task in task scheduler(control panel->administration tools->task scheduler)
-    - pick up the wpm.bat as the operation of the task
+    - set wpm.bat as the operation of the task
     - make sure the task will be executed by user "SYSTEM"
     - define the trigger as following:
         - start at: event